-I grew up in France, more precisely in Burgundy, a region surrounded by nature.
-Like most of my peers, I have always been attracted by drawing and I developed the desire to work in this field during my adolescence.
-I was around 15 when I began working on a project for an amateur video game: this gave me the desire to make it a career.
+I grew up in France, more precisely in Burgundy, a beautiful region surrounded by nature.
+Like most of my peers I have always been attracted by drawing, and I developed the desire to work in this field during my adolescence.
+I was around 15 when I began working on a project for an amateur video game, and this gave me the desire to make it a career.
 I’ve always had a fascination for characters and I never stop drawing them.
 I knew that the road was long and hard but I never imagined that making a living out of my passion would have been possible one day.

 Have you always been supported in your artistic path or has it been challenging to let your family and friends understand your choice?

 Having had a complicated childhood, drawing was for me a kind of refuge.
 My family had some misunderstanding with the fact that I isolated myself to draw.
 The person who always encouraged me on my artistic journey is my mother.
 She greatly influenced me through her particular taste for art and writing.
 With time, my family became accustomed to the idea that I would become an "artist" and now they are all very happy that I have been able to break into this profession.